gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 Magic!
 (Well, no - just maths actually, but pretty close.)

 From the plots below we can identify where we should prioritize groundwater level data collection in the bottom layer to improve our ability to reduce forecast uncertainty.
-(Recall that we only asssed data worth of time series of head in the bottom layer).
+(Recall that we only assessed data worth of time series of head in the bottom layer).

 ```python